stevenhuyn/NBA-2K77/README.md

 What new features would you like?
 How do the controls compare to other games you’ve played?
 Do you have any other thoughts you would like to discuss?

+These questions were ordered in such a way that easier questions were at the start to warm up the individual while harder questions were sandwiched in the middle.
+Finally we finish off with easier questions at the end.

+### Feedback
+Through our observational/querying methodologies, we were able to pick up on common complaints and misunderstandings with the mechanics of our game.
+These included complaints about 'game feel' as well as visual clarity in general.

+#### Game felt too floaty
+A common complaint with our gameplay was that it felt very 'floaty'.
+Especially the jumping as well as the movement through the air.
+TODO